IsmailSalehCode/public_ATS-Kiosk-FE/README.md

 ### 3. Can we consider a global errorhandler for Vue.js so that we don't have to catch errors with try-catch blocks?

-**Answer**: We could consider a global errorhandler `Vue.config.errorHandler`.
+**Answer**: We could consider using `Vue.config.errorHandler`.
 However I prefer the precision, flexibility and readability of try-catch-finally blocks.
 Although I don't use a global errorhandler, I reuse logic by importing errHandler files.